fallen-icarus/cardano-options/README.md

 ### Direct Payments

 Instead of having to wait until the contracts finish, premium payment and execution payments are made directly to writers.
-Users do not need to return to the DApp address to claim their proceeds.
+Writers do not need to return to the DApp address to claim their proceeds.

 ### Maximum Expressiveness